Mike-415/BuzzMap/README.md

 # BuzzMap

 BuzzMap is a mobile application that displays news or events on a map as pins.
 The events can be current (occurring within the last 24 hours) or scheduled for the future.
-Users can also create side quests, which are requests that other users can complete.
+Users can also create side quests, which are location-based requests that other users can complete.
 BuzzMap also allows users to record videos of events and share them with others.

 ## Features